-Welcome to Costa Rica Adrenaline!
+Welcome to Costa Rica Adventure!

 Stay in the heart of the Turrialba farmlands where you will experience an exhilarating two-day whitewater rafting trip on the world famous Pacuare River.
 You'll get your adrenaline pumping, go rappelling down waterfalls, mountain biking, and canyoning through the jungle.